ricardofitas/ricardofitas/README.md

 ## Hi there, I'm Ricardo Fitas! 👋

-I'm a Mechanical Engineering student at University of Porto, in Portugal, since 2017.
-I do research in the scientific areas of Mechanical Engineering ⚙️, Optimization and Machine Learning.
+I'm a Research Associate at Technical University of Munich since 2022 I do research in the scientific areas of Mechanical Engineering ⚙️, Automation and Optimization.

 More about me:
+- 💼 Research Associate at Technical University of Munich
 - 💼 Internships at INEGI University of Porto, Bosch Termotechnology Aveiro and RWTH Aachen University (ITA and WZL)
 - ⭐ Active member at [IEEE University of Porto Student Branch](https://ieee.fe.up.pt/)
 - 💻 Experienced in MATLAB & Python